 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

-How to Make a Valentine's Day Board for Two
+How to Make a Cheese Board for Two

 - This is a guideline for a Valentine's Day cheese board; mix and match add in what you have, and have fun with it!